marianwulf/Streamlabs-Chatbot-Scripts/Bomb/README.md

 ## Changelog

+### V1.0.2

+  New Feature: added randomized pass commands
+  - Enable/Disable the randomized pass commands
+  - Enable/Disable the wrong command response
+  - Customisable pass commands
+  - Customisable response messages

 ### V1.0.1

-  - Bugfix: Chatbot sometimes returns empty targetnames as active users, now they will be purged from the viewerlist.
+  Bugfix: Chatbot sometimes returns empty targetnames as active users, now they will be purged from the viewerlist.

 ### V1.0.0